Yelp/kafka-utils/docs/source/kafka_consumer_manager.rst

   unsubscribing topics.

 * **Offset storage choice**: Supports Kafka 0.8.2 and 0.9.0, using offsets stored in either Zookeeper or Kafka.
-Version 0 and 2 of the Kakfa Protocol are supported for committing offsets.
+Version 0 and 2 of the Kafka Protocol are supported for committing offsets.

 Subcommands